 - Seven years for multiple felonies

 Most traffic offenses will be eligible for expungement.
+Impaired Driving convictions expungements are limited to first convictions only.
 This excludes convictions for:

 - Traffic offenses that cause injury or death